Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Related Work

 \section{Related Work}

-Continual learning for large language models has expanded well beyond classic task-incremental settings to include continual pre-training, domain adaptation, instruction updates, and long-horizon knowledge maintenance.
-Recent surveys emphasize a central divide between methods that modify the model itself and methods that rely on external augmentation, while also highlighting unresolved evaluation issues that become more severe at scale \cite{zheng2024lifelongllm_survey,shi2024clllm_survey}.
-Our work is most closely aligned with the first direction.
-Rather than treating continual adaptation as a purely training-time procedure, we study whether the backbone itself can be structured to better tolerate streaming distribution shift.
+Continual learning for large language models now includes continual pre-training, domain adaptation, instruction updates, and long horizon knowledge maintenance.
+Recent surveys distinguish methods that modify the model from methods that rely on external augmentation, and also emphasize persistent evaluation difficulties at scale \cite{zheng2024lifelongllm_survey,shi2024clllm_survey}.
+Our work falls in the first category: we ask whether the backbone itself can be structured for streaming distribution shift.

-A dominant strategy for post-training adaptation is to restrict updates to small parameter subspaces.
-DoRA improves low-rank adaptation by separating magnitude and direction, narrowing the gap to full fine-tuning without increasing inference cost \cite{liu2024dora}.
-Other work has studied how many such updates can be composed over time, including gated combinations of LoRA modules \cite{wu2024mole} and lifelong mixtures with routing constraints and order sensitivity \cite{wang-li-2024-lemoe}.
-These methods show that both the geometry of the update pathway and the mechanism used to select among updates matter for long adaptation sequences. \textsc{TRC}$^2$ differs in that it does not place the burden of continual adaptation solely on a low-rank external update route.
-Instead, selective routing and memory are part of the backbone computation itself.
+A major line of work constrains adaptation to small parameter subspaces.
+DoRA improves low-rank adaptation by separating magnitude and direction \cite{liu2024dora}, while related methods study how such updates compose over time through gated LoRA mixtures \cite{wu2024mole} and lifelong mixtures with routing constraints \cite{wang-li-2024-lemoe}.
+These results show that both update geometry and update selection matter. \textsc{TRC}$^2$ differs by embedding selective routing and memory in the backbone rather than in an external low-rank path.

-Replay and memory mechanisms have long been among the most effective tools for continual learning, especially when sequential interference is the main failure mode.
-In large language models, however, replay is often introduced as an auxiliary training procedure rather than as an integrated architectural component.
-Our approach is closer in spirit to this tradition than to replay-free regularization alone, but differs in two respects: memory access is event-selective and causal, and replay strength is modulated online through a controller tied to measured forgetting.
-This places \textsc{TRC}$^2$ between purely parametric continual adaptation and purely external rehearsal, allowing the model to express fast plasticity without forcing all updates through the slow backbone.
+Replay and memory remain among the most effective tools for reducing forgetting.
+In language models, however, replay is often treated as an auxiliary procedure rather than an architectural component.
+Our approach is closest to replay based continual learning, but differs in two respects: memory access is event-selective and causal, and replay strength is adjusted online from measured forgetting.
+This places \textsc{TRC}$^2$ between purely parametric adaptation and purely external rehearsal.